cortesi/canopy/README.md

 Nodes that handle a tick event are automatically tainted.

-### Actions

 ### Cursor management

-For historical reasons, terminals don't distinguish between the location of the visible cursor shown to users and the draw location for rendering.
-Canopy simplifies this by introducing a separate cursor rendering sweep after widget rendering.
-This gives all nodes on the focus path the opportunity to define a cursor location and style without needing to consider rendering or render order.
+For historical reasons, terminals don't distinguish between the location of the visible cursor and the draw location for rendering.
+Drawing with the cursor turned on will result in a visible cursor moving over the screen.
+Canopy manages this by turning cursors off during rendering, and then enabling the cursor during a separate cursor sweep afterwards.
+The cursor sweep gives all nodes on the focus path the opportunity to define a cursor location and style using the `cursor` method on the Node trait.